Tutorial on Perl and Unicode

 print "$x\n";

-The reason why the message "Wide character in print" appeared when the second program was run was that Perl did not know what to do with the Unicode character.
-When Perl does not know what to do, it prints the character in the UTF-8 format, and prints a warning message.
+"Wide character in print" appeared when the second program was run because Perl did not know what to do with the Unicode character.

 Perl can transform encodings when reading and writing files.
 For example, the "kanjidic" file is in the EUC-JP encoding.
 To read it in to Perl and treat each kanji character as a Unicode character,